 Overall, ADCIRC correlates well to water levels throughout the region, including at most of the hydrographs herein.
 The mean SI errors for the time series of water levels are summarized in Table 6.
-The mean SI errors for the offshore (CSI and AK) and open-water (NOAA) stations and gauges range from 0.27 to 0.37, while the mean normalized biases range from -0.04 to 0.20.
+The mean SI errors for the offshore (CSI and AK) and open-water (NOAA) stations and gages range from 0.27 to 0.37, while the mean normalized biases range from -0.04 to 0.20.
 The rest of the measured time series are inland, and the mean errors are smaller at these locations, with SI ranging from 0.19 to 0.27 and normalized biases ranging from 0.04 to 0.20.
-The level of skill of ADCIRC reflects the relative uncertainties of the bathymetry and bottom friction, the errors in vertical data, and the mesh resolution used to define features.
-Further refinement of the mesh throughout the region, especially in connection with the ever-improving input data for bathymetry, topography and land use, would continue to improve the model results.
+The level of skill of ADCIRC reflects the relative uncertainties of the bathymetry and bottom friction, the errors in vertical datums, as well as the mesh resolution used to define features.
+Further refinement of the mesh throughout the region, especially in connection with the everimproving input data for bathymetry, topography and land use, would continue to improve the model results.
 However, the overall mean SI error of 0.24 and mean normalized bias of 0.14 for the ADCIRC water levels indicates a high level of performance during this Gustav hindcast.

 This behavior is confirmed by a comparison to measured HWMs from FEMA and peak values from all 365 hydrographs included in the analysis in Table 6.
-In Fig. 28, the points are color-coded based on the error (modeled less measured); warm colors indicate locations where ADCIRC overpredicted the peak water level, while cool colors indicate locations where ADCIRC underpredicted the peak water level.
-The modeled peak water levels are within 0.5 m at 375 of the 408 measured peaks (92%) that were wetted by ADCIRC.
-In a scatterplot of measured-tomodeled peaks, the CRMS data have a best-fit slope of 0.97 and an $R^2$ of 0.70, while the FEMA data have a best-fit slope of 0.94 and an $R^2$ of 0.82.
-When all of the datasets are combined, the best-fit line has a slope of 0.95 and $R^2$ of 0.81, as shown in Fig. 29.
+In Figure 28, the points are color-coded based on the error (modeled less measured); warm colors indicate locations where ADCIRC over-predicted the peak water level, while cool colors indicate locations where ADCIRC under-predicted the peak water level.
+The modeled peak water levels are within 0.5m at 375 of the 408 (92 percent) measured peaks that were wetted by ADCIRC.
+In a scatter plot of measured-to-modeled peaks, the CRMS data have a best-fit slope of 0.97 and an R^2 of 0.70, while the FEMA data have a best-fit slope of 0.94 and an R^2 of 0.82.
+When all of the data sets are combined, the best-fit line has a slope of 0.95 and R^2 of 0.81, as shown in Figure 29.
 Some portion of these differences can be attributed to measurement error, which is quantified using an estimation method described by Bunya et al. (2010).
-When the measurement error is taken into account (Table 6), the average absolute ADCIRC error is 0.14 m, and the standard deviation is 0.22 m.
+When the measurement error is taken into account (Table 6), the average absolute ADCIRC error is 0.14m, and the standard deviation is 0.22m.